 In 1903, two brothers, who had dreamed of building a flying machine since childhood, flew their device in North Carolina.
 This was facilitated by many years of development and study of the sphere, eminent engineers were involved.
 Attempts were not always successful, but the men achieved their goal and introduced the Flyer aircraft to the world.
 It was a real resonance, which paved the way for new, more complex designs.
-Today, flying over the cities of different countries, each passenger must send a mental gratitude for the work of people!
+Today, flying over the cities of different countries, each passenger must send a mental gratitude for the work of aircrew!

 Pan American Aviation Day was founded by US President Franklin Roosevelt.
 It was first celebrated in 1940.
 Today, like many years ago, Americans and people from all over the world remember the date and continue to tell others about it.
 The holiday emphasizes the importance of the development of aviation in the states of the Pan American Union.
 The mission is simple: to unite people of different cultures and establish communication for new achievements.